rafalp/Miblo/README.md

 ---------------------
 Your blog's configuration is stored in generate.php file.
 Once you open it, you will quickly realise that on initialisation, Miblo accepts two arguments: first one is path to current Miblo's directory, second one is array of configuration variables.

-Following settings are avaiable for you to configure your project:
+Following settings are available for you to configure your project:

 * author - Blog author name
 * name - Blog name